Changing homes

 Find out how to declare your sale on your income tax return.

-A realtor can help you set the price for your home by looking at your neighbourhood, the features of your home and comparables.
-If you intend to sell it on your own, contact a chartered appraiser, an objective professional who can set a fair price.
+A real estate broker can help you set the price for your home by looking at your neighbourhood, the features of your home and comparables.
+If you intend to sell it on your own, contact a chartered appraiser.
+Only chartered appraisers can set a sales price for your property in an unbiased manner.

 Maximize the value of your home

-Follow a few home staging guidelines: depersonalize the décor and spruce up both the inside and outside.
-It may give you justification for increasing your asking price.
+Follow a few home staging guidelines: don't make the décor too personal and spruce up both the inside and outside.
+It can sometimes allow you to increase your asking price.

 Fill out the Declarations by the seller of the immovable form or an equivalent form.
 It's where you declare the condition of your home, which minimizes the risk of legal action against you by future owners.
 The form also helps potential homebuyers make informed decisions.